England pick Farrell over Smith at fly-half for Italy

-Six Nations 2023: England pick Owen Farrell over Marcus Smith at fly-half to face Italy
+Six Nations 2023: England pick Owen Farrell over Marcus Smith to face Italy

 Last updated on .From the section Rugby Union